katols/orderbookdemo/README.md

 * Orderbooks cannot be added or deleted in runtime.
 It is not possible to enter orders for other orderbooks than the supported ones.
 * The application needs to be restarted every day to function correctly.
 Only today's orders will be traded.
-* Restarting in the middle of the trading day is not supported (todays orders will need manual removal).
+* Restarting in the middle of the trading day is not supported (todays orders will need manual removal from the db).
 * The application only handles Limit Orders.
 Future support for Market orders may be considered.